SM Southmall: IMAX

+The IMAX discontinued operations on February 1, 2025, for unknown reasons most likely due to low sales compared to other IMAX locations in SM Mall of Asia and SM Aura which are best-selling IMAX locations as well as blockbuster movies, and its space is currently reserved.
+The last showing of the film in this theater is the 10th anniversary re-release of Interstellar.

 Mall complex developments

 South Residences at SM Southmall

 The South Residences at SM Southmall is a condominium with four 15-storey towers.
 It is located at the south parking area near the entrance gate to Pilar Village.

 SM South Tower

-The SM South Tower is a two-tower, eight-storey BPO and carpark building, with parking on its four lower levels and offices above. with a total floor area of 55092 sqm.
+The SM South Tower was established last November 16, 2017.
+It is a two-tower, eight-storey BPO and carpark building, with parking on its four lower levels and offices above. with a total floor area of 55092 sqm.
 One of the main attractions in this building was the Bounce trampoline park, which was now closed due to the COVID-19 pandemic in the Philippines.